Skip to content

 If Snapchat was used to groom, exploit, or abuse your child, you do not have to face this alone — and you are not powerless.

-The team at File Abuse Lawsuit is here to listen, to believe you, and to fight for your family.
+The team at Dolman Law Group is here to listen, to believe you, and to fight for your family.
+If you or a loved one has been sexually abused or has experienced grooming or sextortion, we remain ready, willing, and able to fight for you.

 You and your child deserve safety, justice, and a path forward.
 We are ready to fight for you.